JRFC Vets 10's tournament

 The annual Jersey RFC Super 10s Veterans Tournament takes place annually on the first weekend of October.

-Although Jersey RFC has risen five rungs up the RFU ladder since the tournament started, and now has a professional 1st XV competing in the Greene King IPA Championship (level two of the RFU pyramid), the Vets has remained as a beacon of old-school rugby.
+Although Jersey RFC has risen five rungs up the RFU ladder since the tournament started in 1997, and now has a professional 1st XV competing in the Greene King IPA Championship (level two of the RFU pyramid), the Vets has remained as a beacon of old-school rugby.
 There are no warm-downs, no protein shakes and the ice cubes go into the gin-and-tonics, not the bath.

 The format of the tournament has remained largely unchanged, apart from a few tweaks to reflect changes in numbers of teams or amendments to kick-off times when there are World Cup matches to be watched.
 All teams gather for a Friday night reception where there is the chance to meet friends old and new and get into the swing of the event.

-Around mid-morning on Saturday, the rugby gets underway - teams are divided into groups and play in a round-robin format.
-The rugby will usually conclude at around 4.30pm on the Saturday, allowing plenty of time for players to re-hydrate, initially at the rugby club bar and then at the many pubs, bars and clubs which Jersey has to offer.
-This year the schedule will run a bit later, after which we'll be gathering round to watch the pivotal England v Australia match in the World Cup.
+Around 12noon on Saturday, the rugby gets underway - teams are divided into groups and play in a round-robin format.
+The rugby will usually conclude at around 4.30pm/5pm on the Saturday, allowing plenty of time for players to re-hydrate, initially at the rugby club bar and then at the many pubs, bars and clubs which Jersey has to offer.

 Regardless of results on Saturday, everyone reports for duty, with just the odd modest hangover, on Sunday morning for the knock-out stages - all teams are split between the Cup, Bowl and Plate events, depending on their results on Saturday.
 The event culminates in the finals to the three events, followed by a presentation ceremony at around 3pm.